grongierisc/formation-template/README.md

 ## 9.2.
 Configuring the production

-Now, through the Management Portal, we will instanciate that operation (by adding it with the [+] sign in the production).
+Now, through the Management Portal, we will instantiate that operation (by adding it with the [+] sign in the production).

 We will also need to add the JavaGateway for the JDBC driver in the services.
 The full name of this service is `EnsLib.JavaGateway.Service`.